 We look for every opportunity to bring our schools together.
 St Mary Mackillop’s Feast Day is celebrated together with Mass and activities; each school taking a turn to host.
 Students attend sporting events and performances together.
 Year 7 students from our three schools attend a joint Year 7 leadership retreat.
 We have staff retreats, staff meetings and professional learning days together as much as possible so that staff can have the opportunity to share and talk with colleagues.

 St Mark’s College in Port Pirie (just under an hour away) is the nearest Catholic secondary school and many students continue their Catholic schooling at the College.
-St Mark’s has options for families living at a distance such as boarding and a bus travels from Gladstone daily.
+St Mark’s has options for families living at a distance such as boarding and a bus travels from Jamestown daily.